‘everyone loves a theatrical disaster’

 Cast and Creative

-Peter Pan Goes Wrong was created by Henry Lewis, Jonathan Sayer and Henry Shields, with direction from Adam Meggido (Showstopper!
+Peter Pan Goes Wrong is the Olivier Award-nominated comedy created by Henry Lewis, Jonathan Sayer and Henry Shields, with direction from Adam Meggido (Showstopper!
 The Improvised Musical).
 The show features lighting design by Matt Haskins, sound design by Ella Wahlstrom, set design by Simon Scullion, costume design by Roberto Surace and compositions by Richard Baker and Rob Falconer, who make the disasters run smoothly – as smoothly as they can!

 Show Lengths and Times